 When you are in Nenana - Tanana, you'll notice that it is more blue-collar than most other communities in America.
 44.91% of Nenana - Tanana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Nenana - Tanana is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Nenana - Tanana who work in office and administrative support (11.43%), teaching (9.49%), and sales jobs (8.46%).

-The rate of college-level education in Nenana - Tanana is quite a bit lower than the national average among all cities of 21.84%: just 12.29% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Nenana - Tanana with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.29% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Nenana - Tanana in 2022 was $36,440, which is lower middle income relative to Alaska, and middle income relative to the rest of the US.
 This equates to an annual income of $145,760 for a family of four.
 However, Nenana - Tanana contains both very wealthy and poor people as well.